 John 12: Verse 1: "Six days before the Passover, Jesus therefore came to Bethany, where Lazarus was, whom Jesus had raised from the dead."

 After raising Lazarus from the dead there had been a plot against Jesus' life, and He had escaped/gone to Bethany.

 Verse 2: "So they gave a dinner for him there.
 Martha served, and Lazarus was one of those reclining with him at table."

 Teachers were often invited to lecture at meals in return for free meals and lodging.
-Jesus was often invited to banquets such as this, but this one was apparently in His honor.
+Jesus was frequently invited to banquets such as this, but this one was apparently in His honor.

-Reclining: It was customary to sit at normal meals; and to recline, on couches at special meals, (for instance, feasts and banquets).
+Reclining: It was customary to sit at traditional meals; and to recline, on couches at celebrated meals, (for instance, feasts and banquets).